grant guidelinesdoctoralindividualinstitutionallibraryfaqs

 2020/2021

-• Brill: publication support for "The Golden Key: Modern Women Artists and Gender Negotiations in Republican China (1911-1949)"
+• Brill -- publication: "The Golden Key: Modern Women Artists and Gender Negotiations in Republican China (1911-1949)"

-• University of Washington Press: publication support for "All Under Heaven and the Black Land: Comparative Perspectives on Early China and Ancient Egypt" by Anthony Barbieri
+• University of Washington Press -- publication: "All Under Heaven and the Black Land: Comparative Perspectives on Early China"; and "Ancient Egypt" by Anthony Barbieri

 2019/2020

-• China Institute in America, Inc.: exhibition catalogue "Ashoka Stupa and Buddhist Offerings: The Legend of Da Bao'en Temple in Nanjing"
+• China Institute in America, Inc. -- exhibition catalogue: "Ashoka Stupa and Buddhist Offerings: The Legend of Da Bao'en Temple in Nanjing"

-• UC Berkeley Art Museum & Pacific Film Archive: "Hinges: Sakaki Hyakusen and the Birth of Nanga Painting"
+• UC Berkeley Art Museum -- &Pacific Film Archive: "Hinges: Sakaki Hyakusen and the Birth of Nanga Painting"

 2018/2019

-• University of Washington Press: publication support for four forthcoming books on East Asian Art
+• University of Washington Press -- publication support for four forthcoming books on East Asian Art

 2017/2018

-• Japanese Art Society of America: publication support for "Impressions" Journal, no. 39
+• Japanese Art Society of America -- publication support for "Impressions" Journal, no. 39

 2016/2017

-• Freie Universität Berlin: conference publication support for "Moving Signs and Shifting Discourses: Text and Image Relations in East Asian Art"
+• Freie Universität Berlin -- conference publication support for "Moving Signs and Shifting Discourses: Text and Image Relations in East Asian Art"

-• Royal College of Art, London: conference publication support for "Japanese Art - Global Dimensions"
+• Royal College of Art, London -- conference publication support for "Japanese Art - Global Dimensions"

 2011/2012

-• Arizona State University: “Accessing the Scrolls:Chinese Painting and Calligraphy in an Expanded Digital Archive”
+• Arizona State University -- “Accessing the Scrolls:Chinese Painting and Calligraphy in an Expanded Digital Archive”

 2010/2011

-• Clark Center for Japanese Art: exhibition and publication support for “Purity of Form: The Evolution of Fukami Sueharu’s Ceramics”
+• Clark Center for Japanese Art -- exhibition and publication support for “Purity of Form: The Evolution of Fukami Sueharu’s Ceramics”

-• Heidelberg University: publication subsidy for a festschrift for Lothar Ledderose
+• Heidelberg University -- publication subsidy for a festschrift for Lothar Ledderose

-• Newark Museum: support for the “Red Lacquer Collection Project”
+• Newark Museum -- support for the “Red Lacquer Collection Project”

 2009/2010

-• University of Zurich: support for conference, “Connoisseurship in East Asian Art”
+• University of Zurich -- support for conference, “Connoisseurship in East Asian Art”

 Library Grants